Last Updated on June 28, 2021

 We’ve been big fans of Fayetteville ever since our first weekend here and can’t wait to keep coming back for more.
-It’s one of our favorite spots for day trips from the Triangle and in all of Eastern North Carolina at any time of year.
+It’s one of our favorite spots for day trips from Raleigh (also, Durham) and in all of Eastern North Carolina at any time of year.
 It doesn’t matter if you’re talking about winter or any of the warmer months.

 This post is part of our series on Fayetteville and other awesome places to visit in North Carolina.